 1. Measure your site traffic along with active users (daily, weekly, and monthly basis)

-If you measure how many active users are coming on your brand channels, be it on social media or your website, it gives you an idea about the active user’s graph is going downslope or upslope.
+If you measure how many active users are coming on your brand channels, be it on social media or your website, it gives you an idea about whether the active user’s graph is going downslope or upslope.
 And based on the numbers, you can fix the engagement where it’s broken and improve at other places.

 Focus not only on your monthly active users but also on a daily and weekly basis.